PiotrRedzinski/basic_grafana_mcp/README.md

     }
   }

-  query for anythingllm (may depent on your LLM)
+  query for anythingllm (may depent on your LLM):

   @agent grafana image use generate_pictest